orionlw/orionlw.me/src/currently.md

 ## Looking Forward To

-- **New composition projects** - Working on trio compositions this fall despite ArtsNS grant rejection
+- **New composition projects** - Working on trio compositions this fall.
 ---

 *This page gets updated every few months with whatever's capturing my attention.*